CodePapa360/Convayto/README.md

 - **Notification System**: Introduce notifications for new messages or important updates, so users stay informed even when they're not using the app.
 - **Emoji Picker**: Integrate an emoji picker to make it easy for users to add emojis to their messages, adding a fun and personal touch.
 - **TypeScript Integration**: Update the entire project with TypeScript for better type safety and code maintainability.

-I plan to work on these features in the future as I continue learning and working on other technologies.

 ### Project Structure